-The annual and daily interest rate for each quarter will be posted on our website at www.tax.newmexico.gov.
-In the black navigation bar at the top, click INDIVIDUALS.
-Under FILE YOUR, TAXES select Penalty & Interest Rates.
+The annual and daily interest rate for each quarter will be posted on our website.
+Follow these steps to find the current and historic rates:

+- 1. Go to www.tax.newmexico.gov. - 2.
+In the black navigation bar at the top, click INDIVIDUALS. - 3.
+Under FILE YOUR TAXES select Penalty & Interest